apache/helix/src/site/markdown/Concepts.md

 }
 ```

-#### REPLICA
+### Replica

 Partitioning allows one to split the data/task into multiple subparts.
-But lets say the request rate each partition increases.
+But let\'s say the request rate each partition increases.
 The common solution is to have multiple copies for each partition.
-Helix refers to the copy of a partition as 'replica'.
-Adding replica also increases the availability of the system during failures.
+Helix refers to the copy of a partition as a _replica_.
+Adding a replica also increases the availability of the system during failures.
 One can see this methodology employed often in Search systems.
-The index is divided into shard and each shard has multiple copies.
+The index is divided into shards, and each shard has multiple copies.

-Lets say you want to add one additional replica for each task.
-The idealstate can simply be changed as shown below.
+Let\'s say you want to add one additional replica for each task.
+The IdealState can simply be changed as shown below.

-For increasing the availability of the system, its better to place replica of given partition on different nodes.
+For increasing the availability of the system, it\'s better to place the replica of a given partition on different nodes.

 ```
 {